Diversity On Its Own Is Not Enough

 What is diversity?

 Diversity focuses on the make-up of your workforce.
 It refers to the differences that make up your team.
-This can include anything from age, gender, ethnicity, disability, sexual orientation, education and national origin.
-These elements encourage different backgrounds to come together to have diverse thinking, thoughts, beliefs and ideas that can bring unique perspectives to the workplace.
+This can include age, gender, ethnicity, disability, sexual orientation, education and national origin.
+These elements encourage different backgrounds to come together and have diverse thinking, thoughts, beliefs, and ideas that can bring unique perspectives to the workplace.

 What is the importance of diversity?